MetaMask/metamask-docs/wallet/how-to/use-non-evm-networks/starknet/create-a-simple-starknet-dapp.md

 ### 2.2.
 Configure connection options

 `connect` accepts an optional `ConnectOptions` object.
-This object can control how the connection process behaves, including:
+This object can control the connection process, including:

 - `modalMode`: Determines how the connection modal behaves.
-The options include "always ask" or "never ask".
+The options include:
+  - `"alwaysAsk"`: Prompts the user every time a connection is initiated.
+  - `"neverAsk"`: Attempts to connect without showing the modal.

-- `modalTheme`: Allows setting the theme of the connection modal.
-The options includes dark or light theme.
+- `modalTheme`: Sets the visual theme of the connection modal.
+The options are:
+  - `"dark"`: Uses a dark color scheme.
+  - `"light"`: Uses a light color scheme.

 The following code is an example of how to set these options: